Skip to content

 Studio Core

 Students take a sequence of a minimum of 18 studio credits in an art or design discipline beginning in their sophomore year.
-Through individual advisement sessions, students choose the core studio discipline based on their experiences in the foundation year and evolving studio interest, and examine their progress in the core as they move from one semester to the next.
+Through individual advisement sessions, students choose a studio core discipline based on their experiences in the foundation year and evolving studio interest, and examine their progress in the core as they move from one semester to the next.

 Teaching Experience